StrawberryBe/analytics.de-DE/help/analyze/activity-map/activitymap-link-tracking/activitymap-stl-track-custom-elements.md

 Wenn der Webseite nach dem ersten Laden Inhalt hinzugefügt wird, so wird die Funktion s.tl indirekt aufgerufen und es können keine Überlagerungen für diesen neuen Inhalt angezeigt werden, es sei denn, er wird explizit aktiviert oder angeklickt.
 Then a new link collection process is triggered from [!DNL Activity Map].

-When the s.tl() function is not called directly from the HTML element’s on-click event, [!DNL Activity Map] can only display overlay once that element has been clicked by the user.
+When the s.tl() function is not called directly from the HTML element's on-click event, [!DNL Activity Map] can only display overlay once that element has been clicked by the user.
 In dem folgenden Beispiel wurde die Funktion s.tl() indirekt aufgerufen:

 ```
 <div onclick="someFn(event)"></div>